Shareholder and Proxy Advisor Outreach

 Workforce and Diversity

 We understand our associates are one of our greatest assets.
-Increased diversity enables us to make solid business decisions, considering different points of view, and remain relevant with our customers.
+Increased diversity enables solid business decisions, considering different points of view, and relevancy with our customers.

-For a second year, SCI obtained certification as a Great Place to Work.
-This certification will increase awareness of our Company culture and build visibility for what we value to all stakeholders.
+For a third consecutive year, SCI was certified as a Great Place to Work.
+This certification increases awareness of our Company culture and builds visibility of our Company values to our stakeholders.

-Tom Ryan, our CEO and Chairman, joined the CEO Action for Diversity & Inclusion™, and has pledged to continue to act on supporting a more inclusive workplace.
+Tom Ryan, our President, CEO, and Chairman, joined the CEO Action for Diversity & Inclusion™, and has pledged to continue to act on supporting a more diverse and inclusive workplace.
+See Our People.
+Our Purpose report under the "Our People" page on our corporate website for more information.

-In May 2018, Jakki L. Haussler and Sara Martinez Tucker were elected to the SCI Board of Directors.
+Jakki L. Haussler and Sara Martinez Tucker were recently elected to the SCI Board of Directors.
 Both members bring unique perspectives and diversity to the Board.

-- We are currently developing our Supplier Code of Conduct.
-We want our policy to ensure the suppliers we use reinforce safe working conditions and their associates are treated fairly and with respect.
+- We now have a Supplier Code of Conduct that is available on the Company's website: https://www.sci-corp.com/about/responsibility/sustainability.
+This policy ensures our suppliers reinforce safe working conditions and their associates are treated fairly and with respect.

-- We believe reclaiming water for reuse applications instead of using freshwater supplies can be a water-saving measure.
-We are looking to expand this practice throughout our locations.
+- We recognize reclaiming water for reuse applications instead of using freshwater supplies can be a water-saving measure.
+We are surveying our cemeteries to ensure we are optimizing water usage and testing water conservation technologies at certain of our cemeteries.

-- We are making efforts to ensure our supplier diversity policy reflects the Company values.
-SCI already procures from a very large pool of small and diverse suppliers; however, we are taking steps to improve this by fostering an inclusive procurement process that provides the maximum opportunity for small and diverse businesses to participate as partners and suppliers of goods and services.
+- We are taking action to ensure our supplier diversity policy reflects the Company values.
+SCI already procures from a very large pool of small and diverse suppliers; however, we are improving this by fostering an inclusive procurement process providing an opportunity for the participation of small and diverse businesses as partners and suppliers of goods and services.

 Data Privacy and Security

-- We are committed to protecting the privacy of our clients and website visitors in a manner that would be expected of a leading provider of funeral, cemetery, and related services.
+- We are committed to protecting the privacy of our clients and website visitors in a manner that would be expected of a company of our size.
 We value our relationships with existing and prospective clients and recognize an essential element of those relationships is the trust and confidence of the families we serve.
+In January 2020, we successfully implemented strategies to comply with the California Consumer Privacy Act.

-- Dignity Memorial® funeral, cremation, and cemetery providers created the Public Servants Program.
-This program provides dignified and honorable tributes, at no cost, for career and volunteer law enforcement officers, firefighters, and emergency services personnel who fall in the line of duty.
+- Through the Dignity Memorial® Public Servants Program, Dignity Memorial funeral, cremation, and cemetery providers offer dignified and honorable tributes, at no cost, for career and volunteer law enforcement officers, firefighters, and emergency services personnel who fall in the line of duty.

 - Dignity Memorial® funeral, cremation, and cemetery service providers are honored to administer the Dignity Memorial Homeless Veterans Burial Program across the nation.
 The U.S. Department of Veterans Affairs provides eligible veterans with opening and closing of the gravesite, a grave liner, a headstone or marker, a graveside ceremony, and burial in a National Cemetery.
-Participating Dignity Memorial funeral directors provide transportation, preparation, clothing, and caskets at no charge to veterans or their loved ones.
+Participating Dignity Memorial funeral directors provide funeral services, transportation, preparation, clothing, and a casket at no charge to eligible homeless or indigent veterans.

-- For the past eleven years, we have participated in Donate Life's annual tribute to organ, eye, and tissue donors, and have helped many client families honor their loved ones with a portrait featured on the Donate Life float in the annual Rose Parade held every New Year's Day in Pasadena, California.
+- For the past several years, we have participated in Donate Life's annual tribute to organ, eye, and tissue donors.
+We also have helped many client families honor their loved ones with a portrait featured on the Donate Life float in the annual Rose Parade® held every New Year's Day in Pasadena, California.

-- In addition to compassionately serving families during their time of need, Service Corporation International professionals demonstrate an ongoing commitment to our communities.
-Please visit our new website below for more examples of how our Company is dedicated to giving back to the community.
+- In addition to compassionately serving families during their time of need, our team of professionals demonstrate an ongoing commitment to our communities.
+Please visit our Corporate Social Responsibility page for further information: https://www.sci-corp.com/about/responsibility